We compare Remitly and Western Union to see which service can offer you a better deal. Read more…

 You will typically need to follow these steps when you want to send money to Saudi Arabia:

 - Register for an account.
-This can often be done for free online when you provide your name, contact details and proof of ID.
+Sign up for a free account online when you provide your name, contact details and proof of ID.

 - Provide full transaction details.
-You will need to provide details about where you want to send the money, how much you want to send and in which currency.
+Provide details about where you want to send the money, how much you want to send and in which currency.